 Accommodation – This is a tricky subject in Afghanistan.
 As for budget accommodation there only a few options.
 The problem is security.
 Cheaper accommodation usually has little to no security and subsequently will not permit foreigners to stay with them.
 In some cases like in Kabul, there are guest houses like the Salsal and a few others on the Torabaz Khan Street and area offer basic security (militia with an AK-47) and comfy rooms for around 10 USD.
 Unfortunately, apart from Kabul there is not much for budget accommodation that will take tourists in.
-In other major cities you have three choices.
+In other major cities, you have three choices.
 Places for example like Mazar- e Sharif offer hotels like the Barat Hotel which cost around 30 USD per room.
 They are safe enough and centrally located hotels.
 The next option which in my opinion is the best option is to stay with locals.
-Afghans are very protective of their hosts and there hospitality is unlike no other.
-If you however do not know anybody then one must be careful when being invited into someone’s home.
+Afghans are very protective of their hosts and their hospitality is unlike no other.
+If you, however, do not know anybody then one must be careful when being invited into someone’s home.
 You can always couch surf as there are opportunities for this in Afghanistan.
 The last option is the expensive expat hotels which have very intensive security screening process and are usually the place where journalists and security officials stay.
 They are expensive and I have not found one cheaper than 100 USD per night.

-Mazar-e Sharif: Barat Hotel; Chowk-e Mukharabat – $30 USD, Staff is virtually useless, but the rooms are comfy and the roof top offers amazing views of the shrine of Hazrat Ali.
+Mazar-e Sharif: Barat Hotel; Chowk-e Mukharabat – $30 USD, Staff is virtually useless, but the rooms are comfy and the rooftop offers amazing views of the shrine of Hazrat Ali.
 Security is decent too.
 Doors are locked at night and armed guard provided.
 The hotel is also located near some interesting markets

 Kabul: Salsal Guest House; Jade Torabaz Khan – $15 USD, Staff were incredibly helpful and polite.
-Located right in the centre of Kabul and easy walking distance to most of the cities sights.
+Located right in the center of Kabul and easy walking distance to most of the cities sights.
 Security is basic, but I still felt very safe here.
 Also located near some great restaurants.

 Herat: Marco Polo Hotel; Jad-e Badmurghan – $50 USD, I absolutely loved this hotel.
 Staff gave me tours around the city and even took me kite fighting on the roof.
 Very good security who will treat you like family.
 Located fairly close to the sites and hotel offers room service food delivery.
-The rooftop is also has an amazing view of the city, great place to unwind and watch the sunset.
+The rooftop also has an amazing view of the city, great place to unwind and watch the sunset.
 They can arrange taxi tours as well.

 Food – Afghanistan has amazing food, the trick is finding it.
-The best way to do this is ask locals where there favorite restaurant is.
+The best way to do this is asking locals where their favorite restaurant is.
 More than often they will tell you about some burger joint, kindly disregard that and ask where their favorite Afghan restaurant is.
 Afghani food usually consists of some sort of spiced meat and a heaping pile of Saffron yellow rice.
 The most popular dish in Afghanistan is the Afghani Quesbouli Pulao (Afghan chicken and rice).
 My personal favorite dish is Kebab and rice.
-Afghan Kebab is seasoned with local spices giving it a delicious exotic flavour.
+Afghan Kebab is seasoned with local spices giving it a delicious exotic flavor.
 The best way to sample real Afghan food is to be invited into someone’s home for some home cooked food.
 The Afghan people take pride in the diversity of their food with influences from neighboring Iran and Pakistan.
 The Afghan people are also tea fanatics.
 Most of the time the tea comes in the form of heavily sweetened green tea.
 No conversation or meeting is started without the ubiquitous green tea.
 Shisha is also paired well with green tea in the evenings and has become increasingly popular amongst young Afghans and Kandahar locals.
 A simple meal at a Kebab restaurant will only cost as little as 3 USD and tea is usually included.
 There are many Indian restaurants here to break up the Kebab and rice routine.
-These places are favoured by Afghanistan’s upper class and usually cost 10 USD and up for main dishes.
+These places are favored by Afghanistan’s upper class and usually cost 10 USD and up for main dishes.

 See Also: Morocco Travel Guide

 Transportation – Transportation in Afghanistan is actually quite good.
 There are some decent bus lines connecting most major cities.
 The issue is once again security.
 Bus lines supply the Kabul/Herat road pass through Kandahar and will usually not allow foreigners to board them.
 There are some exceptions.
 The Mazar-e Sharif line to Kabul allowed me with no questions asked.
 The whole trip cost 25 USD and we passed through amazing mountain passes and stunning remote villages.
-When I travelled to Balkh, Samangan, Panjshir I hired a taxi.
+When I traveled to Balkh, Samangan, Panjshir I hired a taxi.
 Hiring taxis is a good option as you have the freedom to go where you like, and the taxi driver is usually up to date on where is safe to go.
 Taxis are quite affordable as well.
 From Kabul I hired a taxi to take me all through the Panjshir Valley for a day and it cost me 40 USD.
 The driver ended up taking me to his house and serving me an absolutely amazing meal.
 Afghanistan also has some cheap airlines.
 The biggest issue with them is of course once again, safety.
 Afghanistan’s domestic airlines are Ariana and Kam airways.
-Kam airways is the cheaper route and is more prone to breakdowns and delays, but seems to actually be an ok airline.
+Kam airways are the cheaper route and are more prone to breakdowns and delays, but seems to actually be an ok airline.
 Ariana is also an international airline flying to Turkey and Iran.
-It’s more expensive, but you get much better, quality service.
-For more remote destinations there are pop up airlines like Air Bamiyan, I am not entirely certain what the rating for these airlines are, but I met people who said they were ok.
+It’s more expensive, but you get much better quality service.
+For more remote destinations there is pop up airlines like Air Bamiyan, I am not entirely certain what the rating for these airlines is, but I met people who said they were ok.

 My Favorite Places in Afghanistan

 Panjshir Valley – Located just north of Kabul is the remote Panjshir Valley.
 Home of the Mujahideen this valley feels like a fortress.
 The entrance to the valley is through a large natural mountain gateway littered with broken tanks and shards of blown apart military equipment, a warning to whoever wishes to conquer this valley.
-Once you enter the valley you are blown away with the beautiful towering white capped mountains, Green fields of vegetables and barley, roaring blue rivers, and gorgeous mud brick villages hanging impossibly off of the mountain sides.
+Once you enter the valley you are blown away with the beautiful towering white-capped mountains, Green fields of vegetables and barley, roaring blue rivers, and gorgeous mud-brick villages hanging impossibly off of the mountainsides.
 Go further and find remote villages with some of Afghanistan’s most hospitable people.

 Mazar-e Sharif – Mazars main landmark is the turquoise blue shrine of the Hazrat Ali.
 This picture perfect shrine will leave you spellbound.
 White doves fill the air and pilgrims from around Afghanistan all dressed in traditional outfits worship at this beautiful place.
 Mazar is also close to Balkh, the Ancient city in which Alexander the Great had conquered.
 It’s huge city walls still stand today.
 Walk through Mazar and experience some of Afghanistan’s bubbliest bazaars and best shopping throughout the country.
 If you’re lucky and visit during the fall you can witness the sport of Buzkashi, essential it’s a battle of men on horses all fighting for a dead goat.
 It’s quite the spectacle.

 Kabul – Afghanistan’s Capital city.
 Kabul is a complex blend of Pashtun, Tajik, Hazaras, Uzbeks and countless other Afghan ethnicities.
 It’s also a filled with incredible sights of old and new.
 Visit the ancient mosques and the Babar gardens to brush up on Afghanistan’s History and then visit the blown up president’s palace to see what is left from the war.
-Kabul’s Chicken Street which was left over from the hippy days, is a fantastic place to shop for antiques and Afghan handicrafts.
+Kabul’s Chicken Street which was left over from the hippy days is a fantastic place to shop for antiques and Afghan handicrafts.
 Explore some of Kabul’s other bazaars and just get caught up in it all or sit back with a cup of green tea and watch the thousands of different faces walk by.
-Head to the outskirts and be amazed by beautiful mountain vistas and Shepard’s pushing their sheep past soviet tanks.
+Head to the outskirts and be amazed by beautiful mountain vistas and Shepard’s pushing their sheep past Soviet tanks.

 Herat – Herat has a whole new unique feel to it.
 The people look eastward towards Iran rather than into Afghanistan.
 Most people being Ethnically Persian have a very different and unique history compared to the rest of Afghanistan.
 This show in their stunning Persian style architecture and castles that tower over the city.
 Herat is home to some of Afghanistan oldest and most intact historic sites.
 Herat’s old city will take you back in time, a time to where a war has never happened here.
 Herat’s people will welcome you so much that you will find it hard to believe that there is any sort of danger here.
 During the day walk the old city, climb the Herat Citadel, and ponder the mosaics at Herat’s Tombs and ancient Minarets.
 By evening fight kites in the sky plagued by war kite clans and happy children running after the falling kites.